 Selecting and Using an Air Filter

 The best room for a unit is the one where you spend most of your time -- usually your bedroom.
-You can find HEPA filters in most home improvement stores or through allergy supply dealers.
+You can find HEPA filters in most home improvement stores or online marketplaces.

 Some vacuum cleaners have HEPA filters that trap more dust from their exhaust.
 HEPA-equipped vacuums throw less dirt and fewer microscopic dust mites back into the room as you vacuum.
 Some people say allergy symptoms improve after using these vacuums.